Supply chain management: Origin of the term and definitions

 Mentzer et al. make a further distinction between "supply chain management" and a "supply chain orientation".
 The latter term involves a recognition that a business strategy cannot be fulfilled without managing the activities of suppliers and customers upstream and downstream, whereas the former term is used for "the actual implementation of this orientation".

 Supply chain visibility, in its origins, was concerned with knowledge of the location, production stage and expected delivery date of incoming products and materials, so that production could be planned, but the development of the term has enabled it to be used to plan orders using knowledge of potential supplies, and to track post-production processes as far as delivery to customers.
+The concept of a "supply chain control tower" reflects the "end-to-end visibility" provided by an air traffic control tower.
+Writing for Gartner, Ashutosh Gupta sees a "supply chain control tower" as a concept which combines the capacities of "people, process, data, organization and technology" to improve supply chain visibility, noting that the technology behind a system which draws together information from a number of sources should not be separated from the people and processes it supports in order to improve visibility.

 The UK Government also uses the term "supply chain visibility" in conjunction with its mandate to ensure that potential suppliers have visibility into future supply opportunities.
 The government's action note on supply chain visibility covers obligations and appropriate contractual wording requiring prime suppliers to advertise sub-contracting opportunities and to report on their spend with small and medium-sized enterprises and voluntary/community organisations within their supply chains.
-The concept of a "supply chain control tower" reflects the "end-to-end visibility" provided by an air traffic control tower.
-Writing for Gartner, sees a "supply chain control tower" as a concept which combines the capacities of "people, process, data, organization and technology" to improve supply chain visibility, noting that the technology behind a system which draws together information from a number of sources should not be separated from the people and processes it supports in order to improve visibility.

 Supply chain management software includes tools or modules used to execute supply chain transactions, manage supplier relationships, and control associated business processes.
 The overall goal of the software is to improve supply chain performance by monitoring a company's supply chain network from end-to-end (suppliers, transporters, returns, warehouses, retailers, manufacturers, and customers).

 In some cases, a supply chain includes the collection of goods after consumer use for recycling or the reverse logistics processes for returning faulty or unwanted products back to producers up the value chain.